Bluefalcon04v/LazyReader-Project/README.md

 - HTML file
 - CSS file
 - JavaScript file
-- Background Image
+- Background image
-- Logo Image.
+- Logo image.

 ### Version 1.0 (*Current Version*)
 - Box to add Text
 - A Play button
 - A Pause Button
 - A Stop Button
-- A Speed Controller (0.5x to 3x)
+- A Speed controller form (0.5x to 3x)

 ### Version 1.1
 *TO Update*
 - Add function to change Back-ground images
 - Add instruction menu
-- Add a Clear All button
 - Add Multiple voices
 - Add translastor in hindi to english and vice versa
 - Add a Visual something like siri or add a gif
+- Change the input Box border respect to play, pause, clear button
+- Change the Stop Button to Clear All Button
 ***

 ### Run locally